IvonneBenitesRodriguez/BookstoreReact/README.md

 <!-- Project Description -->

 ## 📖 bookstorereact<a name="about-project"></a>
-This part of the project is about connecting an existing API via **Redux** and use the data to display elements in a UI.</br>
+This part of the project is about adding the style to our application named bookstorereact.
+Sometimes, we need to create new JSX elements for it.</br>

 ## 🛠 Built With <a name="built-with"></a>